jspin-dev/MinoCore/README.md

 ## Sandbox

-You can test out a demo game called MinoCore Sandbox to get an idea of its capabilities.
-Just clone the repo, then run the following commands in your CLI from the root directory `cd sandbox` > `npm run dev`
+Explore the MinoCore Sandbox svelte app to get an idea of this library's capabilities.
+Just clone the repo, then run the following command from the repo's root directory `npm run dev --prefix sandbox`